lokgar/commstools/MAINTENANCE.md

 # CommsTools Maintenance & Extension Guide

 This guide outlines the best practices for extending `commstools`, specifically for adding new DSP functions and signal generation logic.
-It ensures consistency with the dual-backend architecture (NumPy/JAX) and the global configuration system.
+It ensures consistency with the dual-backend architecture (NumPy/JAX).

 ## Architecture Principles

 *   **Signal-First**: The `Signal` class is the primary data carrier.
 It encapsulates samples and metadata.
 *   **Backend-Agnostic**: Code should run on both NumPy and JAX without modification.
 Use the `Backend` protocol methods.
-*   **Config-Aware**: Functions should respect `SystemConfig` defaults when parameters are not explicitly provided.
-*   **Modular DSP**: The DSP module is split into `sequences`, `mapping`, `filters`, and `waveforms`.

 ## Adding New DSP Functions